ccassise/libnogo/README.md

 ### Build and link
 As stated earlier the library is meant to be consumed by other cmake C projects.
 Specifically by adding to projects with `add_subdirectory()`.
 1. Download and place the folder inside of the project that will be using this library.
 Alternatively use something like `git submodule add` to copy the library into the project.
 These steps will assume it was placed in `lib/libnogo`.
-2. In the main CMakeLists.txt add `add_subdirectory(lib/libnogo)`.
-Add the previous line before any other executable/libraries that will use libnogo.
+2. In the main CMakeLists.txt before any executable/library that will use libnogo add `add_subdirectory(lib/libnogo)`.
 3. After `add_executable()` or equivalent, link the library with `target_link_libraries(<target> PRIVATE libnogo)`.
 See cmake documentation for a better description of this function.
 4. Include the header in any .c or .h file with `#include <libnogo/nogo.h>` and all symbols should be visible.